jkremser/express-generator-typescript/express-generator-typescript/README.md

 ## Sample-project

-When you run _express-generator-typescript_, it sets up a very simple application with routes for adding, updating, deleting, and fetching user objects.
+When you run _express-generator-typescript-kubernetes_, it sets up a very simple application with routes for adding, updating, deleting, and fetching deployment objects.
 This is just to demonstrate how routing is done with express.

-If you want a fully-secure application, you can pass the `--with-auth` option and you will have an application which requires you to logon before calling APIs on user objects.
-The app is configured with production quality client-side security and uses signed-cookies and jsonwebtokens to store user-session data.
-If you're new to web-development and still learning about securing websites, I highly encourage to use this option.

 ## Installation